IN-CORE/pyincore/README.md

 ## Running

+- We assume that users develop python script by using pyIncore in their own **Project folder**.
-- Locate a file called `.incorepw` and write your credentials in it; the first line contains your username and the second password.
+- Locate a file called `.incorepw` in your HOME directory and write your credentials in it; the first line contains your username and the second password.
 The information is used for communicating with **IN-CORE** services such as hazard, data and fragility.
 The file is located in the `.incore` folder created during installation in your HOME directory.
 The typical path is `C:\Users\<username>` on Windows OS, `/Users/<username>` on MacOS and `/home/<username>` on Linux based machines.

+- Download the **Building damage analysis** Jupyter notebook (<http://incore2.ncsa.illinois.edu/doc/examples/buildingdamage.ipynb>) and verify the installation by running it from your project folder.
+For details of running and manipulating `ipynb` files refer to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).
+If you have problems running notebooks, contact us at **incore-dev@lists.illinois.edu**.

 - Start local **Jupyter notebook** by running the following command at the terminal or command prompt from a **Project folder**:
     ```